Laser cutting and bending: how do they affect each other?

 Laser cutting and bending: two consecutive processes

-Many hardware components, but even larger sheet metal parts, need to be first cut to a shape defined in the design phase and then bent to obtain the exact piece required by the customer.
-Sheet metal cutting and bending are thus two consecutive processed and errors during the first or second phase could annul the other, with a significant loss of time and considerable waste of material.
+Whether we are dealing with hardware components or larger sheet metal parts, these elements need to be cut to the shape defined in the design stage and then bent to obtain the exact piece required by the customer.

 Minifaber reduces the margin of error thanks to robotic systems